kanors-emr/VedaOnline-documentation/docs/model_workspace/Navigator.md

             <span class="vo-coming-soon">Coming soon.</span> This section will be updated to describe <strong>Delete Logs</strong> in Veda Online.

-2.  **Start from Scratch** – Deletes the previous model data from the database and pulls all files from the GitHub repository.
-You then need to synchronize the model again.
-Reports module data is not deleted.
-For a private repository, a valid GitHub token must already be saved (see [GitHub credentials](#github-credentials)).
+2.  **Start from Scratch** – Deletes model data from the database (Reports are kept), then Pulls files from GitHub.
+You must **Synchronize** again afterwards.
+Private repository: saved token required ([GitHub credentials](#github-credentials)).
-3.  **Pull** – Replaces the model folder on the server with the latest files from GitHub.
-Local folder changes on the server are discarded.
-This does **not** change data already in the Veda Online database — run **Synchronize** after Pull if you need the database to match the new files.
-For a private repository, a saved GitHub token is required.
-If another git operation is already running on this folder, wait and try again.
+3.  **Pull** – Replaces the model folder on the server with GitHub.
+Local folder edits on the server are discarded.
+The database does **not** change until you **Synchronize**.
+Private repository: saved token required.
+If another git action is already running, wait and try again.
-4.  **Push** – Sends selected Navigator Excel files (`.xlsx` / `.xlsm`) to GitHub.
-Shown when **Excel Viewer** is available for your account.
-See [Push Excel files to GitHub](#push-excel-files-to-github).
+4.  **Push** – Sends selected Navigator Excel files to GitHub.
+Full steps: [Push Excel files to GitHub](#push-excel-files-to-github).
 5.  **Commits** – Lets you review your GitHub commits directly in Veda Online.
 6.  **File Status** – Provides feedback about the status of the various files and the integrated database managed by Veda, according to the color legend at the bottom of the form.
     - **Not imported** – not yet read into the database